Mark today. March 31st, 2011. Thursday. Today is Chez Suanne’s inaugural delivery of her purins!

 Oh yeah.
 Behold the queen of purin delivery in Richmond.

 Today’s delivery is 20 plus 4 free purins.
-Suanne spent … More on following page.
-Click here to continue reading
+Suanne spent … Continue reading

 Well.
 It is done.
 We have initiated the cutover procedures about an hour ago.

 It was another early morning for me.
 Got into the office.
 Checked all the fury of emails from overnight.
 Everything fell in place.
 No big issues.
 Had a final status review with all team members from Atlanta and Dublin.
 Went thru readiness checklist.
 Checked off one item after another.
 Can hear team is drained from their voices.
 They gave their all.
 Can also sense they are relieved.
 Last minute industry news trickled in.
 Two more major Global DS announced they can’t cut over at 0000 GMT tonight.
 Woohoo … Looks like my company will be the first off the starting block.
 Can imagine there will be a press splash later today!
 This team should be proud.
 They beat the world.

 After the final readiness meeting was over, cautioned team this is not over yet.
 Crafted an “RE030 Good To Go” email of overall status.
 Team recommends we are good.
 Cutover procedure was to start in 1 hour at 0000 TYO time.
 Will be a long 9 hour process in three waves ending at 0000 GMT.

 Hit the send button.
 In a way, my role on RE030 is done.
 Transition from project to operations will be completed by end of day.
 I will be winding down this phase and kick off the next.

 It is always a surreal feeling at this point of the project.
 I feel like the center of the universe when the project was in the delivery phase.
 After this act of handover, it is no longer my baby.
 The other part of the company takes over.
 I had to step back while the cutover is in execution.